 Do I have to be a full time student to receive my financial aid?

 You must be a full time student to receive institutional scholarships.
-To receive a Direct Loan, undergraduate students must enroll for six hours and graduate students must enroll for at least four semester hours.
+To receive a Direct Loan, undergraduate students must enroll for at least six hours and graduate students must enroll for at least four semester hours.
 The amount of a Pell Grant will vary depending on the number of hours you take.
 You must also be a full time student to receive MTAG, MESG, SSIG, HELP, William Winter and the Critical Needs Teacher Scholarship through the state of Mississippi.

 What if I have been awarded a Direct Loan, but I have not received my master promissory note?